 There is Help Out There for Pregnant Women

 SAMHSA does more than collect data.
-The Fetal Alcohol Syndrome Center, part of SMAHSA, offers a variety of programs for pregnant women, including Project CHOICES, Screening and Brief Intervention and Parent-Child Assistance Program.
+The Fetal Alcohol Syndrome Center, part of SAMHSA, offers a variety of programs for pregnant women, including Project CHOICES, Screening, and Brief Intervention and Parent-Child Assistance Program.

 - Project CHOICES educates and supports women who are at higher risk of alcohol use during pregnancy.